London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 London didn't crash.
 It didn't return to the seller's market of 2021 and 2022 either.
 It rebalanced — and it did so unevenly across neighbourhoods, price ranges, and property types.

-City-wide, London currently sits at approximately 5.4 months of inventory.
+Citywide, London currently has approximately 5.4 months of inventory.
 That number sounds balanced.
 But individual neighbourhoods tell a completely different story — ranging from 3.8 months in tighter pockets like Byron to over 7 months in segments where supply has outpaced qualified buyer demand.
 According to the London and St. Thomas Association of REALTORS, inventory across the region has increased 19.8% year-over-year — giving today's qualified buyers more choices and more patience than at any point in the last four years.

 That spread is the entire story.
 Two homes on the same street, in the same price range, can produce very different outcomes depending entirely on their positioning.